 4. Electronic Document Management Systems

-Electronic document management (EDMS) evolved in the 80s.
+Electronic document management (EDMS) evolved in the 1980s.
 Initially EDMS was a complicated tool managed by expert operators.
-By the early 90s user-friendly systems saw the emergence of knowledge workers using DMS in their roles, which then extended to non-specialist staff.
-We also started to see more collaboration with clients using EDMS and automated processes such as the retention and timely destruction of records.
+By the early 1990s user-friendly systems saw the emergence of knowledge workers using document management systems in their roles, which then extended to non-specialist staff.
+We also started to see more collaboration with clients using EDMS and automated processes such as the retention and timely destruction of records to comply with regulations.

-Benefits and business drivers: Role-based effectiveness; Collaboration with customers; Data capture in multiple formats; Automated document destruction
+Benefits and business drivers: Role-based effectiveness; Collaboration with colleagues and customers; Data capture in multiple formats; Automated document purging/destruction

 Issues: Aligning EDMS to business processes; Searching for documents